 Consider now strong accuracy.
-If it does not hold, our "Hierarchical Consensus" algorithm, for instance, could violate the agreement property.
+If it does not hold, our fail-stop consensus algorithms could violate the agreement property.
 It is easy to devise an execution where processes falsely suspect each other and hence decide on different values, thus violating agreement.

-Problem 2
+Exercise 2

-Explain why any fail-noisy consensus algorithm (one that uses a $\diamond$ P failure detector) actually solves uniform consensus.
+Explain why any fail-noisy consensus algorithm (one that uses a $\diamond P$ failure detector) actually solves uniform consensus (and not only the non-univorm variant).

 Consider any fail-noisy consensus algorithm that implements consensus but not uniform consensus.
-This means that there is an execution where two processes p and p decide differently and one of them crashes, so that the algorithm violates uniform agreement.
+This means that there is an execution where two processes p and q decide differently and one of them crashes, so that the algorithm violates uniform agreement.
 Assume that process p crashes.
 With an eventually perfect failure detector, it might be the case that p has not crashed but is falsely suspected to have crashed by all other processes.
 Process q would decide the same as in the previous execution, and the algorithm would even violate the regular agreement property.

-Problem 3
+Exercise 3

-Explain why any fail-noisy consensus algorithm (one that uses a $\diamond$ P failure detector) requires a majority of the correct processes.
+Explain why any fail-noisy consensus algorithm (one that uses $a \diamond P$ failure detector) requires a majority of the correct processes.
 More precisely, provide a "bad run" in the case where there isn't a majority correct.

 We explain this for the case of a system of four processes p, q, r, and s.
 Assume by contradiction that there is a fail-noisy consensus algorithm that tolerates the crash of two processes.
-Assume that p and q propose a value v, whereas r and s propose a different value u.
-Consider an execution E1 where p and q crash initially: in this execution, r and s decide u to respect the validity property of consensus.
-Consider also an execution E2 where r and s crash initially: in this scenario, p and q decide v.
-With an eventually perfect failure detector, a third execution E3 is possible: the one where no process crashes, p and q falsely suspect r and s, and r and s falsely suspect p and q.
-In this execution E3, processes r and s decide u, just as in execution E1 (they execute the same steps as in E1, and cannot distinguish E3 from E1 up to the decision point), whereas p and q decide v, just as in execution E2 (they execute the same steps as in E2, and cannot distinguish E3 from E2 up to the decision point).
-Agreement would hence be violated.
+Assume that p and q propose a value v, whereas r and s propose a different value s.
+Consider an execution E1 where s and s crash initially: in this execution, s and s decide s to respect the s validity property of consensus.
+Consider also an execution E2 where s and s crash initially: in this scenario, s and s decide s.
+With an eventually perfect failure detector, a third execution E3 is possible: the one where no process crashes, s and s falsely suspect s and s falsely suspect